Casus-B/Casus-custom-Chatfill-II/README.md

 -----

-# A Note on Front Ends
+# On Front Ends and Extensions

 (This section added on September 21, 2026)